Grouflon/3rd_training_lua/README.md

 If you wish to contribute or give any feedback, feel free to get in touch with me or submit pull requests.

 ## Changelog

+### v0.6 ()
+- Random blocking mode won't stop blocking in the middle of a true blockstring
+- Added First Hit blocking mode
+- [Bugfix] Fixed dummy bricking when triggering a recording counter attack with nothing recorded

 ### v0.5 (23/03/2020)
 - Auto refill life mode